jandre/always-tail/README.md

 Survives truncates, file rollovers (e.g. `mv /var/log/test /var/log/test.1`), and unlink.

-It does this by monitoring the filename, and when the inode changes, it will continue to read to the end of the existing file descriptor.
+It does this by monitoring the filename, and when the inode changes, it will continue to read to the end of the existing file descriptor, then automatically read from the newly created file with the same name.

 It emits a 'line' event when a new line is read.

 ## Installation